MicrosoftDevOps/MicrosoftDevOps.github.io/_posts/2016-06-13-orckestra.md

 With Application Insights Analytics we can then create custom queries such as the percentage of sessions where the event `'ADD_COMMENT'` occurred.
 Comparing our expectations with the reality, we could then decide which direction to take next.

-## Looking Ahead: Micro Services & Containers
+## Looking Ahead: MicroServices & Containers

 Part of the hacking team spent some time looking at how to improve the value stream more dramatically by rethinking the whole release process.
 As this will be a long lasting project, we only touched the surface during this Hackfest.